QuantumImmortality/Auto-File-Backup/README.md

 * Need to sort out making more usable outside of IntelliJ (JAR)
 * Logging to file
-* Enable two backups to be kept, overwritting the oldest one only per activations
+* Enable two backups to be kept, overwriting the oldest one only per activations